buildLittleWorlds/applied-AI/src/content/docs/chapters/defining-testing-goals.md

 1. Lyric Writing:
    - Success: At least 7 out of 10 generated opening lines are unique (not found in existing songs), fit the indie rock style, and inspire Alex to continue writing.

-2. Melody Generation:
+2. World-Building:
-   - Success: At least 3 out of 5 melodies are musically coherent, fit well with Alex's lyrical style, and inspire further songwriting.
+- Success: At least 3 out of 5 world concepts are internally consistent, align with Alex's thematic interests, and inspire multiple song ideas.

 3. Album Cover Design:
    - Success: At least 1 out of 3 designs captures the desired theme, looks professional, and requires minimal editing to use.